Jury selection to begin Monday as Bella Vista man accused of killing his son goes on trial for a third time

 BENTONVILLE -- Jury selection is scheduled to begin Monday in the third trial for a Bella Vista man accused of killing his 6-year-old son.

 Mauricio Alejandro Torres, 53, is charged with capital murder and battery.
-He has pleaded not guilty to the charges.
+He has pleaded innocent to the charges.
 If convicted of capital murder, Torres will be sentenced to life imprisonment without the benefit of parole or the death penalty.

 Prosecutors are seeking the death penalty.